command-line-interface-pages/v2-tooling/clip-to-md/README.md

 ## Notes

-- All TlDr placeholders are required even the corresponding Better TlDr ones are optional as there is no special syntax to present optional placeholders in TlDr pages.
+- All TlDr placeholders are required even the corresponding Command Line Interface Pages ones are optional as there is no special syntax to present optional placeholders in TlDr pages.
-- All TlDr repeated placeholders allow 0 or more arguments to be substituted even the corresponding Better TlDr ones specify repetition count as there is no special syntax to present placeholders requiring other argument count in TlDr pages.
+- All TlDr repeated placeholders allow 0 or more arguments to be substituted even the corresponding Command Line Interface Pages ones specify repetition count as there is no special syntax to present placeholders requiring other argument count in TlDr pages.